 Q: You regularly engage with prospective customers to understand their content management needs.
 What are some of the most common challenges you encounter and how does Nuxeo can help solve them?

 Whether companies are introducing a professional content services solution for the first time or planning to replace an existing tool for a real enterprise level software, I see a couple of common challenges we’re helping our customers with and here is what I think: It’s important to understand the requirements from all involved stakeholders, on the business as well as the IT side and work with each other from the beginning to ensure that people are engaged, current pain points are clear to everyone, short-term project goals as well as the long-term big picture are clearly defined.
 If you work with a limited team perspective, there is a risk of choosing a product that covers departmental short-term needs but fails to become the right platform that scales for growing content, interdisciplinary workflows or more diverse use cases across the organization.
-With its open architecture, hyper scalability and highly flexible configurability, the Nuxeo Platform plays nicely into this big picture as it’s one platform but can be used for several use cases such as Digital Asset Management, Case Management, Document Management, Knowledge Management solution etc. just to name a few.
+With its open content management system architecture, hyper scalability and highly flexible configurability, the Nuxeo Platform plays nicely into this big picture as it’s one platform but can be used for several use cases such as Digital Asset Management, Case Management, Document Management, Knowledge Management solution etc. just to name a few.
 My second advice is: Don’t stop your engagement once the solution is in place.
 Content management is an ongoing process and not a start-stop project.
 The best advice I heard came from a customer who successfully introduced a DAM solution in 4 different global locations, continuing their rollout to their remaining offices in Asia.
 They named dedicated cheerleaders who would advocate from team to team on a monthly basis on how they’re using the new DAM platform and how it has helped them in their daily work routine.
 You can choose the best product there is but it won’t help you, if your people don’t know how to use it.

 Q: You briefly lived in New York before moving to Europe.
 How was your experience living in New York vs Europe?